ethanlabs101/gameguardian-lua-script/README.md

 ## 🌐 Modding Website

-I also maintain a modding website where I host scripts, tools, and resources for learning and experimentation.
+I also developed a modding website where I host scripts, tools, and resources for learning and experimentation.
 Check it out: [CPMGARAGESTUDIOS](https://cpmgarage.github.io/cpmgaragestudios/)

 *Note: The site is still in development, mostly a old passion project but it gives a good idea of the tools and projects I’m working on.*